fs-jbzambon/opendata-coawst/README.md

 We process all the weeks of the archive using a SLURM job array.
 This allows weeks to be processed in parallel subject to the availabilty of nodes:
 * `run_zarr2coawst.sh` is submitted, which creates all the rechunked week-long zarr datasets
 * `run_zarr2nc.sh` is submitted, which converts the week-long rechunked zarr datasets into week-long NetCDF files

+### Creating references for the rechunked NetCDF files
+The Jupyter notebook `coawst_open_data_create_refs.ipynb` reads the remote NetCDF files on the AWS Open Data bucket and creates a references file using Kerchunk.
+This references file can then be used to open the entire collection of NetCDF files as Xarray DataSet using the Zarr library.